swup/js-plugin/README.md

-# Swup JS Plugin (formerly `swupjs`)
+# Swup JS Plugin

+A [swup](https://swup.js.org) plugin for managing transitions in JS.

-JS Plugin enables the use of JavaScript for timing and animations in [Swup](https://swup.js.org) page transitions.
-It is is the successor of the deprecated [swupjs](https://github.com/swup/swupjs) package, with similar but improved functionality.
+- Use JavaScript for timing and animations instead of CSS
+- Successor to the deprecated [swupjs](https://github.com/swup/swupjs) library

 ## Installation